NAME

 send_binary($data)

-Send a Ping frame.
-Payload is silently truncated to 125 bytes per RFC 6455.
+Queue a Ping frame. $payload is optional; if supplied it is silently truncated to 125 bytes per RFC 6455 §5.5.
+Croaks if the connection is not open.

-Send a WebSocket message fragment for streaming large messages.
-The first call starts a new fragmented message (text or binary based on $is_binary).
-Subsequent calls send continuation frames.
-Set $is_final to true on the last fragment.
+Send one fragment of a streaming message.
+The first call starts a new fragmented message (text or binary per $is_binary); subsequent calls send continuation frames.
+Set $is_final true on the last fragment.

 $conn->send_fragment("part1", 0, 0); # text, not final